 This has been one of the biggest breakthroughs of the year so far for me.
-Again, it’s easy to just dismiss this concept and go, “yeah, yeah, tension-free, loose-as-a-goose, blah, blah, blah, . . . heard it all before.”
+Again, it’s easy to just dismiss this concept and go, “yeah, yeah, a tension free golf swing, loose-as-a-goose, blah, blah, blah, . . . heard it all before.”

 How this really started to make sense was thinking about swinging the club versus hitting at the ball.
 I knew I was constricted somehow and was not maximizing my potential.
 There was no speed “through the ball” and an abbreviated follow through that left all my power behind and nothing through the ball.

 I also started watching a lot of LPGA golf and really studying how the women really know how to swing the club.
 It’s the free, uninhibited swinging (with a powerful release at the bottom) that helps them hit a golf ball such incredible distances with such seeming ease.